University of Wolverhampton Law School

 Our LLB course focuses on ensuring students are ready to take the next step in their career.
 With frequent talks and industry visits, you are exposed to a range of situations to help you make future career decisions.
 You will be able to work on real-life cases throughout your course via the University Legal Advice Centre, before choosing whether to complete further studies with us.

 We have also teamed up with the international law firm DWF LLP to provide students with career guidance from dedicated mentors working in commercial legal practice.
-Our DWF Mentoring Scheme offers students a unique opportunity to gain one-to-one advice and guidance from practising lawyers about their own career path.

 On completion of the LLB (Hons) Law course, you will be able to:

-1. understand the fundamental principles, doctrines and sources that underpin the law in England and Wales.
+1. Understand the fundamental principles, doctrines and sources that underpin the law in England and Wales.
 This includes a comprehensive understanding of the foundations of legal knowledge; how laws are made and developed; ethics and the concept of justice; and the institutions within which the law is administered.

-2. apply your learned knowledge to complex legal situations, recognising potential alternative conclusions and taking into account ambiguity and uncertainty in the law, providing supporting reasons and communicating these, both orally and in writing, appropriately.
+2. Apply your learned knowledge to complex legal situations, recognising potential alternative conclusions and taking into account ambiguity and uncertainty in the law, providing supporting reasons and communicating these, both orally and in writing, appropriately.

-3. demonstrate the intellectual and practical skills needed to research and analyse the law; including the effective use of resources to retrieve and evaluate information; and to apply the findings of such work to the solution of legal problems.
+3. Demonstrate the intellectual and practical skills needed to research and analyse the law; including the effective use of resources to retrieve and evaluate information; and to apply the findings of such work to the solution of legal problems.

-4. act independently in planning and managing tasks with limited guidance in areas which they have studied.
+4. Act independently in planning and managing tasks with limited guidance in areas which they have studied.

 Location Mode Fee Year